johnny13/RepRasp/README.md

     grunt reset             // resets repo and rebuilds everything grunt dev               // live reload. edit sass and jade and have fun

+##Debian Service & Startup

+The file /commands/reprasp can be used an a servcie script.
+If you copy that you can run like, **reprasp start** and **reprasp stop** from the command line.
+In order to get that working you need to run a few commands.

+    sudo cp /home/pi/commands/reprasp /etc/init.d
+    sudo chmod 755 /etc/init.d/reprasp

+Then if you want to start / stop you can run these commands

+    sudo /etc/init.d/reprasp start
+    sudo /etc/init.d/reprasp stop

+If you want RepRasp to run at startup every time

+    sudo update-rc.d reprasp defaults

+If you no longer want RepRasp to run at start

+    sudo update-rc.d -f reprasp remove